bartbartelds/obsidian-writing/Untitled.md

 As Avery stows away his tin, Aster meets his eyes with a disarming smile.
 He clears his throat, and mutters a groan as he gets up.
 "... well then.
 Y'all 'll know when it's time."

-The townsfolk gather in the early dawn.
-They're restless.
-A blessing from the minister instills little calm.
+A restless mob of townsfolk gathers in the early dawn.
+The minister's blessing from the minister instills little calm.
 Big Wren takes center stage.
-Aster stands in the middle of the dais, dressed in her finest white gown.
+Aster stands in the middle of a dais, dressed in her finest white gown.
 Wren clears his throat.
 "The date is April 21st in the year of our Lord 1766 ..."
 He pauses, letting his words roll down main street. "... a decennary to the day since the last Proceeding.
 Today, we pay our Retribution."
 Aster looks out over the crowd.
 No one meets her calm smile.
 "Miss Aster has seen fit to Stand at this time.
 And for this we owe her a hundred years of Gratitude."
 The gathering repeats the last five words in unison.
 Wren then raises both his arms and voice skyward.
 "We stand ready, Gray Man.
 Come claim your prize."
-The townsfolk wait with baited breath, in heavy silence.
+The townsfolk wait in heavy silence.

 "There!"
 Wren points down street.
-The Gray Man emerges from the morning mist at the edge of town, astride a tall pale horse.
-He looks near translucent, garbed in grey cloth and black leathers.
-The footfalls of his horse grind gravel with deep thuds as it advances.
+The Gray Man emerges from the morning mist at the edge of town, astride a pale horse.
+He looks translucent, garbed in grey cloth and black leathers.
+The horse's hoofs grind gravel with deep thuds as it advances.
 The gathering splits to allow him passage.

 Aster steps forward.
-She caresses the horse's manes gently, and takes the black gloved hand stretched out to her.
-The Gray Man hoists her up to sit behind him.
-She melts against his back, embracing him at the waist.
-The ride out of town is swift.
-The bewildered townsfolk see Aster and the Gray Man dissolve into the morning mist.
+She caresses the horse's manes gently, and takes the black gloved hand held out to her.
+The Gray Man hoists her up and she melts against his back, embracing him at the waist.
+The bewildered townsfolk look on as Aster and the Gray Man ride off into the morning mist.

-Avery lead the Proceeding in '76, but the Gray Man did show - nor did he the decade after.
+Avery lead the Proceeding in '76, but the Gray Man didn't show - nor did he the decade after.
 The town stood in prosperity until the flash floods of 1866 washed it out to sea.